Jimut123/TKinter_Management_Information_System/README.md

 #### The picture of the opening GUI application of the MIS

-Here you could perfor various tasks of a general MIS database application.
+Here you could perform various tasks of a general MIS database application.

 ![The loading of data](/img/1_opening.png)